ekowtawiah23/ekowtawiah23/README.md

 ## 🚀 About Me

-- 🌱 I’m currently learning Machine Learning Engineering(Azure)
+- 🌱 I’m currently learning Machine Learning Engineering
-- 🛠️ I specialize in AI/ML
 - 🧠 Fun fact: "Code is like a puzzle—sometimes the pieces just need a little rearranging!" 🧩💻

 ---